apache/hudi/website/community/syncs.md

 We have setup the following regular syncs for community users and developers to meet, interact and exchange ideas.
 Meetings will be recorded and made available, on a best-effort basis.

+See more informations about Chinese community sync call by changing the website language into Chinese.

 ### Schedules

 Refer to the [Apache Hudi events calendar](https://calendar.google.com/calendar/embed?src=rgpb1ta2mgp5au38fr2834poa8%40group.calendar.google.com&ctz=America%2FLos_Angeles).